-On December 22, 2010, the REIT acquired Wellington Southdale Plaza located in London, Ontario, for a cost of \$21.5 million.
+On December 22, 2010, the REIT acquired Wellington Southdale Plaza located in London, Ontario, for a cost of \$21.0 million.
 The REIT partially funded the acquisition by assuming an existing first mortgage and securing a second mortgage on the property in the amounts of \$9.7 million and \$2.3 million, respectively.
 An above market interest rate adjustment of \$0.7 million has been included in the determination of the total cost of this acquisition.

-Above market interest rate adjustments also increase the mortgages payable balances.
-This liability is amortized to financing costs, reducing the contractual interest expense, over the current term of the mortgage.
+Above market interest rate adjustments increases the mortgage payable balance, which reduces the effective interest rate over the current term of the mortgage.